renanaragao/mask/README.md

 # Mask
-Extension method for making string masks in CSharp
+Extension method for making string masks in CSharp.